Ruins in the Sacred Valley, Peru

 Located in the valley of the Urubamba River, the lower elevation made it possible to grow maize in the Sacred Valley.
 Maize was a prestige crop for the Incas, especially to make chicha, a fermented maize drink the Incas consumed in large quantities at their many ceremonial feasts and religious festivals.

 The valley, running generally west to east, includes everything along the Urubamba River between the town of Písac and Machu Picchu, which are about 100 km (62 mi) apart.

 Peru is known by tourists mainly because of the ancient Incan city of Machu Picchu, high in the Andes mountains.
 However, this diverse South American country is also home to a section of Amazon rain forest and the region around Machu Picchu, including the Sacred Valley, Inca Trail and colonial city of Cusco, is rich in archaeological sites.

 On Peru’s Pacific coast you find Lima, the country’s capital, with a preserved colonial center and important collections of pre-Columbian art.

 Peru is a country that has a diversity and wealth not common in the world.
 Most Peruvians are great nationalists and love their country with pride.
 The country’s gastronomy, its colonial architecture, and its natural resources (a paradise for ecological tourism) make Peru well worth visiting.

 If you are thinking about traveling to Peru I recommend checking STA Travel and Intrepid Travel who both offer a wide range of tours in Peru to make the most of your trip.
 With STA Travel also check if you qualify for any of their discount cards!

 Safe Travels!
-Come back and tell us how your ancient Inca adventures were!
+Come back and tell us how your Sacred Valley adventures were!

-This post contains affiliate links.
-When you make a purchase using these links we receive a small fee so that we can buy ourselves a cup of coffee (or a glass of wine).
+This blog about Inca ruins to visit contains affiliate links.
+When you make a purchase using these links we receive a small fee at no extra cost to you.
 Thanks!